equinixmetal-archive/docs-packet-legacy/guides/kvm-and-libvirt.md

 sed -i "/net.ipv6.conf.all.forwarding=1/ s/# *//" /etc/sysctl.conf
 ```

-Reload sysctl for the packet forwarding change to be applied.
+Reload sysctl for the packet forwarding changes to be applied.

 ```
 sysctl -p